puppeteer/puppeteer/docs/api.md

 [FileChooser] objects are returned via the ['page.waitForFileChooser'](#pagewaitforfilechooseroptions) method.

-File choosers let you react to the page requesting for file(s) to be loaded to the browser.
-(This file chooser does not cover "Save file" dialog.)
+File choosers let you react to the page requesting for file(s) to be loaded by the web app.
+(This file chooser does not cover the “Save file” dialog.)

 An example of using [FileChooser]: